kitzy/kitzy/USERMANUAL.md

 I’m also **[AuDHD](https://embrace-autism.com/an-introduction-to-audhd/) (autism + ADHD)**, which colors how I think and work:
 - I usually have about seven trains of thought running at once, sometimes in different directions, sometimes colliding in a glorious mental pile-up.
 - Time blindness is real.
 If I’m late to a meeting, I didn’t forget you—I just fell down a rabbit hole.
 A quick ping is like tossing me a rope.
-- I sometimes interrupt because I can already see where you’re going, but I’m learning to hit pause and let people land their sentences.
+- I sometimes interrupt because I think I can already see where you’re going, but I’m learning to hit pause and let people land their sentences.
 - Also, did anyone see where I left my AirPods?
 No, seriously.

+---

+## My values
+- **Empathy as a baseline:** I believe work (and life) is better when people look out for each other.
+Thoughtfulness and small acts of care go a long way with me.
+- **Curiosity first:** I’d rather ask questions and explore possibilities than pretend to know everything.
+For me, curiosity is the gateway to clarity.
+- **Authenticity over polish:** I’d rather things be real and imperfect than fake and shiny.
+I value honesty and transparency, even when the truth is messy.
+- **Growth and learning:** Mistakes happen; what matters is taking responsibility, adapting, and improving.
+I’ll own my work and my missteps, and I appreciate when others do too.
+- **Playfulness:** Humor and lightness make hard work more sustainable.
+I believe we can take our work seriously without taking *ourselves* too seriously.

 ---